hokamsingh/lessgo/README.md

 - **Advanced Data Validation**:
   - **Strict Validation**: Ensure data integrity by validating incoming requests against predefined models.
   - **Dynamic Key Checks**: Verify that all required fields are present in the request payload.

+- **🛡️ CSRF Protection Middleware**:
+  - **`LessGo.WithCsrf()`**: Integrated Cross-Site Request Forgery (CSRF) protection to safeguard your applications against unauthorized actions.

+- **🔒 XSS Protection Middleware**:
+  - **`LessGo.WithXss()`**: Built-in Cross-Site Scripting (XSS) protection to prevent malicious script injections.

+- **⚡ Caching Middleware**:
+  - **`LessGo.WithCaching("localhost:6379", 5*time.Minute)`**: Redis-based caching middleware for improved performance with configurable cache expiration
+- **Response Handling**
+  - Enhanced response handling to ensure multiple responses are not sent from the same context, preventing unexpected behaviors and potential crashes.

+- **Template Rendering**
+  - Introduced support for rendering templates dynamically from a specified directory, reducing the need to manually list each template file.

+- **Middleware Improvements**
+  - Refined existing middleware to ensure seamless integration and performance.
+  - Addressed potential edge cases and improved overall robustness.

+## ⚙️ Migration Notes

+- The new security middlewares (`WithCsrf` and `WithXss`) are optional but highly recommended for applications that handle sensitive data.
+- The caching middleware requires a running Redis instance.
+Ensure your Redis server is properly configured and accessible from your application.

+## 🛡️ Security

+- Security is a top priority for us, and this release emphasizes that with the introduction of CSRF and XSS protection middlewares.
+We strongly recommend enabling these features to safeguard your applications against common web vulnerabilities.

 ### 📚 Documentation & Examples